Server Logs – what they are, how and where you can view them

 In fact, the word “server logs” is a trite transliteration of the phrase “server log,” which translates as “server log.”

 There are the following types of logs:

-- Errors – records capturing various failures in the server, or when accessing specific functions or tasks.
+- Errors – records are capturing various failures in the server or when accessing specific functions or tasks.
 With their help, you can quickly eliminate various bugs and failures;

 - Access – records that capture the exact date and time of the connection of a particular user, how he got to the site, etc. Allow you to carry out analytical work, as well as to find vulnerabilities in cases where the resource has tried to hack;